tsuku-dev/tsuku/docs/DESIGN-version-verification.md

 1. **Version accuracy**: Users should know the exact version installed
 2. **Recipe simplicity**: Common cases should be simple, edge cases shouldn't complicate normal usage
-3. **Backward compatibility**: Existing recipes must continue working
+3. **Sensible defaults**: Default behavior should work for most recipes without configuration
 4. **Fail-safe defaults**: Missing or incorrect verification should be obvious, not silent
 5. **Minimal configuration**: Prefer convention over configuration where possible
 6. **Validation coverage**: CI should catch recipes with inadequate verification